fedir/fedir.github.com/_posts/2013-07-01-the-harmony-of-twitter-stream.md

 * Sequence of notes make the music
 * White and black keys on the piano keyboard : technical messages are going together with abstract messages, to make the feed multidimensional
 * Public messages should be emotionally neutral
-* To many notes together make tha accord too complex to understand
+* To many notes together make the accord too complex to understand